marijnh/Eloquent-JavaScript/17_canvas.md

 {{index "drawImage method"}}

-So to turn a picture around, we can't simply add `cx.scale(-1, 1)` before the call to `drawImage` because that would move our picture outside of the ((canvas)), where it won't be visible.
-You could adjust the ((coordinates)) given to `drawImage` to compensate for this by drawing the image at x position -50 instead of 0.
-Another solution, which doesn't require the code that does the drawing to know about the scale change, is to adjust the ((axis)) around which the scaling happens.
+To turn a picture around, we can't simply add `cx.scale(-1, 1)` before the call to `drawImage`.
+That would move our picture outside of the ((canvas)), where it won't be visible.
+We could adjust the ((coordinates)) given to `drawImage` to compensate for this by drawing the image at x position -50 instead of 0.
+Another solution, which doesn't require the code doing the drawing to know about the scale change, is to adjust the ((axis)) around which the scaling happens.

 {{index "rotate method", "translate method", transformation}}